"Bob's Burgers" actor banned from show due to alleged involvement on January 6: report - ExBulletin

-“Bob’s Burgers” actor banned from show due to alleged involvement on January 6: report

-(NEXSTAR) – An actor was banned from the animated television show “Bob’s Burgers” for allegedly witnessing the insurgency on the United States Capitol on January 6, according to a report.
+(NEXSTAR) An actor was banned from the animated TV show “Bob’s Burgers” for allegedly witnessing the insurgency on the United States Capitol on January 6, according to a report.

 Jay Johnston, who voices Jimmy Pesto Sr. on the Fox series, has been out of “Bob’s Burgers” since May, according to two sources who spoke with him.
 The daily beast.
 Johnston has been with the cast since the show’s first season and has voiced Pesto in 43 episodes over 11 seasons.